 Should I report a bug for that?

-#5 Updated by William Grzybowski over 1 year ago
+#5 Updated by William Grzybowski almost 2 years ago

 - Status changed from Unscreened to Blocked